Texas Personal Injury Guide

 When a negligent act results in a personal injury, the two most important questions are: who is responsible and what are the injuries.
 If you have suffered a personal injury, it is extremely important to immediately retain a qualified personal injury attorney.
 The attorney will have the knowledge and experience to understand the laws applicable to your case, secure the necessary evidence, and pursue your claim against all responsible parties.
 You can expect the following to occur in a personal injury case:

-- Case investigation: Evidence is critical to a successful personal injury case.
+• Case investigation: Evidence is critical to a successful personal injury case.
 This includes financial records, medical records, photographs, video, and witness testimony.
 Through case investigation, your attorney evaluates both the liability and damage aspects of your case.
 You can help gather evidence by documenting as much information as possible.
 If you have a smartphone at the scene of the accident, photograph the surrounding area and any visible injuries.
-Ask witnesses for their contact.
-And seek immediate medical attention; this is essential to your health and safety, and to the success of your injury lawsuit.
+Ask witnesses for their contact information.
+Seek immediate medical attention; this is essential to your health and safety, and to the success of your injury lawsuit.

 Should You Hire an Attorney For Your Personal Injury Case?